kakairesteven/Security-Best-Practices/bestpractices/content/CVE.md

 before being made public by MITRE.
 This allows vendors to develop patches and reduces the chance that flaws are exploited once known.

 When a vulnerability is made public, it is listed with its ID, a brief description of the issue, and any references containing additional information or reports.
 As new references or finding arise, this information is added to the the entry.

+## Impact of CVE on vulnerability management
+The CVE program represents a collaborative and systematic approach to identifying, cataloging and addressing cyber-security vulnerabilities and exposures.
+By offering a standardized system for identifying and referencing vulnerabilities, CVE helps organizations improve vulnerability management in several ways.
+Such as

+#### Share information
+CVE helps organizations discuss and share information regarding a vulnerability using a common identifier.
+For example, security advisories often publish lists of CVEs, along with CVSS scores, that companies use to inform their risk management strategies and patch planning cycles.

+#### Strengthen Cybersecurity posture
+CVE helps organizations effectively manage security risks, enhance threat visibility and threat intelligence and strengthen their overall cybersecurity posture in an increasing complex.

+#### Better correlate data
+CVE IDs facilitate data correlation and enable IT teams to scan multiple sources for information on a particular vulnerability.

+#### Select tools and strategies
+The CVE list is used to help determine which security tools are best for an organization's needs and to create risk management strategies that consider known vulnerabilities and the potential impact these security issues might have on enterprise systems and data.
+With this information, organizations can better determine how certain products fit with their exposure to cyberattacks and data breaches.

 ## Open CVE Databases
 There are numerous databases that include CVE information and serve as resources or feeds for vulnerability notification.
 Below are the three most commonly used databases.